Jagatbanik/Vrinda_Store_Annual_Sales_Analysis_2022/README.md

-# Charulata Store Annual Sales Analytics 2022
+# Vrinda Store Annual Sales Analytics 2022

 *About the Project*

-The owner of Charulata Store wanted a simple and clear sales report for 2022 to better understand customer behavior and improve sales.
+The owner of Vrinda Store wanted a simple and clear sales report for 2022 to better understand customer behavior and improve sales.
 To help them, I created an interactive Excel dashboard that visually presents key business insights in an easy-to-understand way.

 What This Dashboard Shows: